 - An "x" over the tumble dry symbol: Do not tumble dry.

 Look for the iron-shaped symbol to guide you as you select a temperature setting and whether to use a dry iron or steam.
 An "x" through the steam coming from the bottom of the iron means use no steam.

 - Zero dots: You can use any temperature

 - One dot: Low-temperature setting (silk or wool)

 - Three dots: High-temperature setting (linen or cotton)

 How to Dry Clean Clothes Symbols

-Unless you are an expert at clothing care, always believe the dry clean only symbol.
-If the garment is not expensive and you're willing to take a chance, these guidelines will help you determine whether to dry... clean or wash.
+If the care label has a small circle the manufacture is stating you must dry clean this item.
+Unless you are an expert at clothing care, always trust the dry clean only symbol.
+If the garment is not expensive and you're willing to take a chance, follow common guidelines to determine whether to dry clean or wash a garment.

 If you decide to use a home dry cleaning kit, don't worry about the choice of chemicals.
-The kits for home use a universal stain remover provided in the kit that works for all fabrics.
+The kits use universal stain remover that works for all fabrics.